 Case 21: Chongming Dongtan wetland Restoration, China

 Chongming Dongtan Wetland (Fig.24) situated in the estuary of Yangtze River near biggest city Shanghai, China.
 It is a rapid successive tidal flat wetland.
-And there are 2500 hectares of wetland created in Dondtan Island.
+And there are 2500 hectares of wetland created in Dongtan Island.
 The wetlands are mainly used for agriculture and fishery in last decades.
 With highly economic development of Shanghai city, the Chinese government decided to promote the use of management realignment strategies.
 The primary goal is to create more bird habitat, natural reed in the region as the environmental factor.
 The secondary goal is to use the wetland eco-system itself to purify water in Yangtze.
 But in this case, the environmental factors is highly influenced both locations and design.
 In Dongtan, the location is carefully chosen to have the maximum additional environmental value without destroying any of the existing nature.
 Moreover, the project also aims at shaping the flooding protection region and creating recreation benefits.
 The whole project is also under the behavior of Project “China eco-city”, so the residential purpose is under consideration in the future.